 Students who have written a piece about international economic law may submit their manuscripts to the Journal in competition for the James Baker Hughes Prize.
-The prizewinner will be awarded $500 and publication in the Journal’s print publication.
+The prize winner will be awarded $500 and publication in the upcoming issue of the Journal’s print publication.
 Winners are chosen by Federal District Judge Lynn Hughes in the Southern District of Texas.

 Methods of Submission

 The Journal strongly encourages contributors to submit their manuscripts electronically.
-Manuscripts submitted in competition for the James Baker Hughes Prize may be emailed to the Journal’s Chief Articles Editor at firstname.lastname@example.org, submitted through the form located on the righthand side of this page, sent via ExpressO., or sent via Scholastica.
-Alternatively, the Journal does accept hardcopy submissions, which may be addressed to the following:
+Manuscripts submitted in competition for the James Baker Hughes Prize may be emailed to the Journal’s Chief Casenotes & Comments Editor at firstname.lastname@example.org.

 James Baker Hughes Submission Guidelines